webpack/changelog-v5/README.md

 - It's possible to manually add a polyfill for a node.js core module.
 An error message will give a hint on how to achieve that.
 - Package authors: Use the `browser` field in `package.json` to make a package frontend-compatible.
 Provide alternative implementations/dependencies for the browser.

-FEEDBACK: Please provide us with feedback whether you like or dislike the above mentioned change.
-We are uncertain whether this will make it into the final release or not.

 ## Deterministic Chunk and Module IDs

 New algorithms were added for long term caching.
 These are enabled by default in production mode.